lucav76/Fibry/README.md

 You are encouraged to use the **Stereotypes** class instead of relying on ActorSystem, if it provides something useful to you.

 Some examples:
-- *workersAsConsumerCreator()*: creates a master actor returned as Consumer; every call to **accept()** will spwan a new actor that will process the message, making multithread as simple as it can be
+- *workersAsConsumerCreator()*: creates a master actor returned as Consumer; every call to **accept()** will spawn a new actor that will process the message, making multi-thread as simple as it can be
 - *workersAsFunctionCreator()*: as before, but it accepts a Function, so it can actually return a result
-- *embeddedHttpServer*: creates and embedded HTTP Server (using the standard HTTP Server included in Java), that process any request with an acotr
+- *embeddedHttpServer*: creates and embedded HTTP Server (using the standard HTTP Server included in Java), that process any request with an actor
 - *sink()*: creates an actor that cannot process messages, but that can still be used for thread confinement, sending code to it
 - *runOnce()*: creates an actor that executes some logic in a separated thread, once.
 - *schedule()*: creates an actor that executes some logic in a separated thread, as many times as requested, as often as requested